How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 Short interview captured on phoneNottaShare-sheet import is friction-free

-90+ minute on-site interviewRimo VoicePay-per-use pricing, strong speaker ID
+90+ minute on-site interviewRimo VoicePay-per-use, strong speaker ID

 Free experimentWhisperOpen source, engineer-friendly